{name} Keep Appearing On Your File?

 What Companies Does {name} Collect Debts For?

-{name} is a debt collector that has reported a collection account on your credit report.
-In some cases, they purchase debt from the original creditor—such as a credit card or loan company—often for a fraction of the original amount, sometimes as little as 10%.
+{name} is a debt collector that has reported a collection account on your report.
+In some cases, they purchase debt from the original creditor for a fraction of the original amount, sometimes as little as 10%.
 In other instances, they may not own the debt but are instead hired to collect on behalf of another company.

 Is {name} A Collection Agency?

-Any negative mark under it's statute of limitations may severely impact your credit score.
+Any negative mark under it's statute of limitations may severely impact your rating.
 A collections account is no different, but it may be removed if its unverifiable.

 Is Review Collections a Debt Collection Agency?